-The people of Idaho elected Brad Little as the state's 33rd Governor in November 2018.
-He became Governor on January 7, 2019.
+The people of Idaho elected Brad Little to be their Governor in November of 2018 and reelected him in November of 2022.
+He has served as Idaho's 33rd Governor since January 7, 2019.

-Brad is an Emmett native who was raised on his family's sheep and cattle ranching operation.
+Governor Little is an Emmett native who was raised on his family's sheep and cattle ranching operation.
 He graduated from the University of Idaho in 1977 with a Bachelor of Science in Agribusiness, and has worked in the ranching industry for his entire professional life.
 In 1978, Brad had good fortune and married Teresa Soulen of Weiser.

-Teresa and Brad are the proud parents of two sons who have wonderful wives - Adam and Angela, and David and

-Kelsey.
-They have five beautiful grandchildren.
+Teresa and Brad are the proud parents of two sons who have wonderful wives - Adam and Angela, and David and Kelsey.
+They have six beautiful grandchildren.

-Brad has a heart for public service.
+Governor Little has a heart for public service.
 He first served in public office in 2001 when he was selected to fill a Senate vacancy.
 He was then elected to four consecutive terms to the Idaho Senate.
 During his service as a Senator, Brad was elected by his Republican peers during his first full term to serve in Party leadership as Majority Caucus Chair.
 He then served as Idaho's 37th Lt.
 Governor starting on January 6, 2009.

-Brad is committed to making decisions through one lens: the lens of ensuring Idaho's children and grandchildren have the best opportunities to stay in Idaho and for the ones who have left to return.
+Governor Little is committed to making decisions through one lens: the lens of ensuring Idaho's children and grandchildren have the best opportunities to stay in Idaho and for the ones who have left to choose to return.
+His time as Governor has been marked by historic investments in education and infrastructure and unprecedented tax relief.

-Brad has advocated his whole life for limited government.
-He works to ensure the lightest possible hand of government in the lives of Idaho's citizens, and he seeks to build the public's confidence in State government.
+Governor Little has advocated his whole life for limited government, and Idaho achieved the title "least regulated state" during his first term.
+He works to ensure the lightest possible hand of government in the lives of Idaho's citizens, and he seeks to build the public's confidence in state government.